Medically reviewed by Drugs.com. Last updated on Sep 15, 2023.

-- Head size, rate of head growth and overall body growth
+- Head size, rate of head growth and overall body growth.

-- Muscle strength and tone
+- Muscle strength and tone.

-- Age-appropriate motor skills
+- Age-appropriate motor skills.

-Questions you should be prepared to answer during regular checkups might include the following:
+Questions you should be prepared to answer during regular checkups might include:

 - What concerns do you have about your child's growth or development?

-- How well does he or she eat?
+- How well does your child eat?